wrbaldwin/da-week/Labs/DW-Migration-to-Redshift-using-SCT/README.md

-## D1S04 - Migrating Your On-Premises Data Warehouset to Amazon Redshift with AWS SCT
+## D1S04 - Migrating Your On-Premises Data Warehouse to Amazon Redshift with AWS SCT

 Follow these steps to get started: